Setup

 System Requirements

-DirectRT will run well on most computers running Windows 95, 98, ME, 2000 or XP.
+DirectRT will run well on most computers running Windows 95, 98, ME, 2000, XP, 7, 8, or 10.
 DirectRT will not run on Windows NT because NT does not support DirectX beyond version 4 (7 or later is required).
 It is recommended that systems running DirectRT have at least 64mb of memory, a high quality graphics card with at least 16mb of video memory and a processor speed of at least 500mhz.
 The log files that DirectRT produces will show you whether or not the computer in question can handle your experimental design.

 You can tell which version of DirectX is installed on your machine by typing "dxdiag" from the run command on the Start menu.
 If DirectX is installed, doing this will tell you which version you are currently running.
 If you have version 7 or later installed, you can click on the "Display" tab to ensure that there are no problems or warnings given with regard to the compatibility between DirectX and your display adaptor (video card).
 If there are no warnings, then all should be ok.
 If you'll be using sound with DirectRT, you can do the same with the "Sound" tab.